mw5mercs-modding/harjel/Readme.md

 	}
 }
 ```

+If you read until here, congrats, you can now go ahead and make your own self-repair equipment which can only be installed in the left leg, adds a total armor of 400, repairs 42 points of armor every 10 seconds for 2 hours, and is presented in a bright unicorn pink in the mechlab.

 ## TODO
 - Harjel equipment destruction should set self-repair values to 0.
 Probably not that important since a damaged harjel will blow up, most likely taking the component with it.
 But still...